KimleeHeng/azure-network-protocols/README.md

 - Log in to your Windows virtual machine
 - Start up Wireshark

-In Wireshark, start a packet capture up and filter for **SSH** traffic only
+In Wireshark, start a packet capture up and filter for **SSH** traffic only.

 ![attachments/ssh.png](attachments/ssh.png)

 From your Windows 10 virtual machine, open up Windows Powershell.
-We will now **"SSH into"** our Linux Ubuntu virtual machine via its private IP address
+We will now **"SSH into"** our Linux Ubuntu virtual machine via its private IP address.

 Type in the following: _ssh labuser@10.0.0.5_, then click Enter.